toddburrows/Multiple-Imputation-with-Bayesian-Additive-Regression-Trees/README.md

 # Multiple Imputation with Bayesian Additive Regression Trees
 Dissertation for BSc Mathematics.

-Note: the code will be uploaded after the dissertation is submitted.
-(By 1st May 2026)
+Note: this readme file will be updated by the end of June 2026 with details of how to execute the code in the repository.
+Todd